Using Git

 git add -u

-- Finalize a rebase
+2. Finalize a rebase or a merge

 git rebase --continue # repeat until it finishes